goonstation/goonstation/tools/UpdatePaths/readme.md

 Use this tool before using MapMerge2 or opening the map in an map editor.
 This is because the map editor may discard any unknown paths not found in the /tg/station environment (or what it builds after parsing `tgstation.dme`).

-Goonstation note: This won't catch maps in +secret by default, just edit the .py and set `default_map_directory = "../../+secret/maps"`.
+Goonstation note: This won't catch maps in +secret or randomrooms by default, just edit the .py and set `default_map_directory = "../../+secret/maps"` and `"../../assets/maps"`

 ## Scriptmaking: